jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 ```
 for v, e in outbound shortest_path 'unicast_prefix_v4/20.0.0.0_24_10.0.0.7' TO 'unicast_prefix_v4/10.101.1.0_24_10.0.0.1' sr_topology return  { node: v.name, location: v.location_id, address: v.address, prefix_sid: v.prefix_sid, sid: v.srv6_sid, latency: e.latency }
 ```
-These shortest path result are based purely on hop count.
-Also, in the case of multiple equal cost shortest paths, the Arango query will return the first one it finds.
+Thus far all of these shortest path query results are based purely on hop count.
+Also note, in the case where the graph has multiple equal cost shortest paths, the Arango query will return the first one it finds.

 Basic shortest path by hop count is fine, however, the graphDB also allows us to run a 'weighted shortest path query' based on any metric or other piece of meta data in the graph!